jmlastimoso/marphycolab-website/content/authors/gs-dana/_index.md

 - Grad Students
 ---

-Dana seeks to contribute to the understanding of the life history and reproduction of tropical species of green seaweeds *Ulva*.
-Her work is expected to complement our current efforts towards developing a local technologies for mass cultivation of *Ulva*.
+Dana seeks to contribute to the understanding of the life history and reproduction of the tropical species of red seaweed, *Halymenia durvillei*.